oxi-dev0/vector2d.py/README.md

 ```
 <br>

-You can access a vectors length with the .length parameter:
+You can access a Vector's length with the .length parameter:
 ```python
 a.length
 ```